Channel the spooky spirit of the season by exploring Salem, one of the U.S.’s most haunted towns.

 1. Get Off At Salem Station.

-Although ferry services to Salem from Boston remain closed at the moment due to coronavirus, you can still easily reach Salem by hopping on the MBTA and taking the Newburyport/Rockport Line to Salem station.
+Special ferry services run from Boston to Salem through October 31 from Boston’s Long Wharf.
+Any time of year, you can easily reach Salem by hopping on the MBTA and taking the Newburyport/Rockport Line to Salem station.
 Alternatively, if you’ve got a car it’s just a short 30-minute drive!

 2. Walk over to Salem’s Witch House.